rajannpatel/ubuntupbx/README.md

 <img alt="Cloud" width="50" src="./images/icons8-upload-to-cloud-100.png" />

 ## STEP 3
-### Provision resources and deploy an Ubuntu virtual machine on Google Cloud
+### Provision resources and deploy an Ubuntu VM on Google Cloud

 1. List the projects in the Google Cloud account: